cherylj/coding-practice/C/README.md

 Number of moves was: 7
 ```

+## Input
 A number of the programs take an input file.  input.txt has the example format needed.

+## Disclosure
+Most of these programs were written just for practice.
+Their correctness is not guaranteed :)